V4MF1R3/Decission-Tree-ID3/README.md

 The decision tree model is implemented from scratch using the ID3 algorithm.
 It recursively splits the dataset based on the information gain at each node.
 Categorical data is converted to numerical data using the LabelEncoder from the scikit-learn library.

 ## Code Explanation
-The main script (main.py) contains functions for building the decision tree, calculating information gain, and evaluating the model's performance.
+The notebook (model_training.py) contains functions for building the decision tree, calculating information gain, and evaluating the model's performance.
 It also includes a function to visualize the decision tree using the graphviz library.

 ## GUI Implementation
 The GUI allows users to load a pre-trained decision tree model and make predictions on new instances.
 It simplifies the process of interacting with the model without requiring knowledge of the underlying code.